randyawuri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley: displays a confused smiley
 2-hellofile: displays the content of /etc/passwd file
 3-twofiles: displays the contents of two files
 4-lastlines: displays the last ten lines of /etc/passwd
+5-firstlines: displays the first ten lines of /etc/passwd file